 Our Commitment to Privacy

 Welcome to the Council for Economic Education (CEE) website.
-Included below is our policy on how we handle donor information.
-CEE respects the privacy of every donor.
+Included below is our policy on how we handle donor and data privacy.
+CEE respects the privacy of every individual who donates and/or subscribes to our mailing list(s).
 Your privacy is a priority, and we go to great lengths to protect it.